 BJU’s English program offers a uniquely biblical approach to the study of the English language and literature.
 You’ll lay a solid foundation in aspects of language such as phonology, morphology, syntax and semantics, and learn how to apply your knowledge of theory so you’ll be able to communicate clearly and effectively.

 In both reading and analysis, you’ll learn how to respond biblically and realistically to literature and how to make decisions concerning censorable elements.
 In so doing, you’ll develop discernment not only in what you read and how you read it, but also in how a Christian should approach the world at large.
 Even more importantly, your studies in interpreting and appreciating literature will aid you in your study of the Scriptures.

 Essential to effective communication is understanding.
 That’s why at BJU you’ll take courses that help you understand humanity—people’s needs, their motivations, their interests and so much more.
 Courses in history, the fine arts and the sciences will help you connect with others and help you build relationships for God’s glory.
 Additionally, your Bible courses will help you know what you believe and why you believe it, as you grow in grace and in the knowledge of God.

 The English program gives you a lot of flexibility to take elective courses in a broad range of fields.
 Courses in communication, business, cross-cultural service and theatre supplement your studies in literature and the English language.
-Because several of these fields include courses required in the English program, you can easily develop your elective courses into an academic minor, such as Teaching English as a Second Language (TESL), theatre arts, journalism, business or a foreign language.
+Because several of these fields include courses required in the English program, you can easily develop your elective courses into an academic minor, such as Teaching English as a Second Language (TESL), theatre, journalism, business or a foreign language.

 Josh Jensen, ’03